girlfromrio/Imagine-Designers/README.md

 Feedback from High-Fidelity prototype.pdf: users tested the high fidelity prototype and gave their feedback. <br />
 High prototype changes.pdf: changes regarding the previous feedback.
 ## Week 7: High Fidelity Prototype and Team presentation <br />
+Final Presentation.pdf: explanatory slide presentation detailing the elements of the all the work done. <br />
 link to the high fidelity prototype: https://www.figma.com/proto/4bQhzrrOtDRqTPBTBiXUZQ/High-Fidelity?node-id=27%3A32&scaling=scale-down&page-id=0%3A1&starting-point-node-id=27%3A32